Don't want to scroll through the page to get to the recipe? Use the table of contents to click on the section you want to go to.

 Crock pot Dr Pepper ribs.... mmmm.... now that's the way to make the house smell delicious on game day or any other day of the week!

-This is one of those meals everyone loves, it has the best flavor, and you can toss it together with very little effort - so that's a win all the way around!
-Perfect for tailgating and those game day parties!
+This is one of those meals everyone loves.
+It has the best flavor, and you can toss it together with very little effort.

 It's one of those crock pot recipes that's perfect for those long summer days when you don't feel like cooking, driving, or even ordering delivery!